How Do Digital Advertising Auctions Impact Product Prices?: Online Appendix

-We can generalize the insight to show comparative statics with respect to the share $\lambda$ of consumers that are on the platform, fixing the total measure of consumers to $1$.
+We present additional welfare comparative statics for the data-augmented bidding model.
 We will first define several welfare objects of interest, as functions of the posted price $p$.
-The expected consumer surplus of an off-platform consumer is:
+The expected consumer surplus of an off-platform consumer is the difference between their willingness-to-pay and price, which is

+Note that only off-platform consumers with value above $p$ receive a positive surplus, since consumers with low values do not buy.
 The expected consumer surplus of an on-platform consumer is: